Don't come back, Italy's south tells emigres in virus-hit north

 “I speak to you as if you were my children, my brothers, my nephews and nieces: stop and go back,” said Michele Emiliano.
 “Get off at the first train station, do not catch planes ... turn your cars around, get off your buses.
 Do not bring the Lombard, Veneto and Emilia epidemic to Puglia.”

-To underscore his determination, he signed a decree saying anyone arriving from the vast northern red zone would have to put themselves in quarantine for two weeks.

 The northern regions of Lombardy, Emilia-Romagna and Veneto represent 85% of all the 5,883 confirmed cases to date and 92% of the 233 recorded deaths.
-Puglia has had just 26 cases, while the arch of Italy’s boot, Basilicata, has had 3 cases and Calabria, the toe, four cases.
+By contrast, the southern regions of Puglia, Basilicata, Calabria, Campania and Molise have between them had barely 100 cases and just two deaths.

+Looking to deter a mass influx, all five regions issued decrees on Sunday saying people arriving from the northern red zones had to go into self-imposed quarantine for two weeks.

+“The government must block an exodus to Calabria, which risks triggering a disastrous bomb,” said Jole Santelli, the president of Calabria, the impoverished toe of Italy.

 The government appears to be giving people a day before formally enacting the lockdown and television showed hundreds of travellers flowing into Milan’s central station overnight to catch trains out of the city.